How to Make a Self-Sustaining Terrarium Ecosystem [Guide]

 Consistency is key to sustainable terrarium lighting conditions.

-Of course, your plants need to get enough light to respire and thrive, but they shouldnโ€™t be at risk of being scorched by direct sunlight.
+Of course, your plants need to get enough natural light to respire and thrive, but they shouldnโ€™t be at risk of being scorched by direct sunlight.

 Bright, indirect light is pretty much the gold standard for most terrarium plants.